milkcircle/milkcircle.github.io/reading.md

 2. 04/2018 -- NETs promote thrombosis in MPNs ([paper](../download/201804_nets_mpn_thrombosis.pdf)).
 I created a presentation for my pediatric hematology rotation describing this paper in detail.
 The presentation can be found [here](../download/201804_netosis_presentation.pdf).
 Please note that there are several slides from the beginning of this slide deck that have been redacted for patient confidentiality.

+3. 07/2018 -- L-Glutamine reduces pain crises in sickle cell disease ([paper](../download/201807_glutamine_scd.pdf)).
+	*Niihara, et. al.* demonstrate through a randomized clinical trial--involving 152 patients that received L-glutamine for 48 weeks and 78 patients that received placebo--that pharmaceutical-grade L-glutamine reduces the number of pain crises, time to pain crisis, number of hospitalizations, and incidence of acute chest syndrome in patients with sickle cell disease and sickle-$$\beta_0$$ thalassemia.
+However, the L-glutamine group did endorse more non-cardiac pain, low-grade nausea, and musculoskeletal pain.
+Two deaths occurred in the L-glutamine group of cardiac causes, though both these patients had been very sick upon enrollment, and there is no known evidence that L-glutamine contributes to cardiac events.
+This clinical trial included a diverse group of patients, with multiple genotypes, a large age spread, among other variables, and more detailed subgroup analysis will be helpful to identify those individuals that may benefit most from L-glutamine supplementation.
+Notably, a large number of patients were treated concomitantly with hydroxyurea, and the paper does not stratify based on hydroxyurea use.

 Critical Care
 ===
 1. 06/2018 -- *(review)* Upper GI bleed prophylaxis in hospitalized patients ([paper](../download/201806_gi_ppx_review.pdf)).